-Along with content and structure, you should be paying just as much attention to clarity and style.
+Along with content and structure, you should be paying attention to clarity and style.
 Make every word count.
 You can polish your writing a little bit, but don’t try to sound like anyone else.
 Keep asking: Why am I telling this story?
 What do I want admissions counselors to learn about me that they wouldn’t know from the rest of my application?

-Step 10: Edit and Proofread
+Step 10: Final Review and Proofread

 Your main goal for this step is to finish cleaning up your essay, with an eye toward grammar, spelling, and clarity.
 That said, perfection is not the goal.
 Over-editing can actually take away from your essay’s effectiveness.
 Your essay already has a clear theme, evocative content, and a well-honed structure.
 Trust the process.

-Wow Writing Workshop – Sample Personal Statement Student Schedule
+Sample Personal Statement Student Schedule

 Week 1 starts Sunday